markgw/uh-nlp2021/docs/week34/index.md

 ## Exercise 6: Evaluating a language model

-Compute the perplexities of your language models using the same test set as in last week's exercise 3, from the Penn Treebank corpus:
+Compute the perplexities of your language models using some data from the Penn Treebank corpus, available using NLTK.

 ````
 from nltk.corpus import treebank
-from w3utils import split_corpus

-_, test_sents = split_corpus(treebank, 0.8)
+# Remove tags from sentences: we just want to use it as a LM over the words
+# The model will sum over possible tags
-test_set = [(t[0], None) for s in test_sents for t in s]
+unlabelled_test_set = [(t[0], None) for s in treebank.tagged_sents() for t in s]
 ````

-(Check that [w3utils.py](w3utils.py) is in the same directory as your Python source.)
+Use `log_probabilities()` as before.
+Note that this returns a single value per sentence, the overall sentence probability, which is the product of the probabilities of each word (i.e. sum of the log probabilities).

 > * What are perplexities of your models (round the values to two decimal places)?
 > * What does the perplexity of a language model describe?
 Explain briefly.
-> * How could you find out whether a language model is 'good'?
+> * Why does this tell us whether a language model is 'good'?
 Explain briefly.
 > * **Submit the perplexities and your explanations**

-## Exercise 7: Generating from HMMs
+## [Optional] Exercise 7: Generating from HMMs

 The HMM provides a simple method to sample random sentences from the model,
 [`random_sample(rng, length)`](https://www.nltk.org/api/nltk.tag.html#nltk.tag.hmm.HiddenMarkovModelTagger.random_sample).
+Now that you have a trained model, you can try this out if you wish.

 It requires a random number
 generator (you can use Python's `random` module) and a length for the sentence.

-Try generating some sentences from your HMMs.
+Try generating some sentences from your HMMs and think about the following questions.

 > * Do they look like real sentences?
 > * Why are they (usually) incoherent?
 > * Why don't they look like the sentences in the training corpus?
 > * Is the unsupervised model better?
-> * **Submit short answers to these questions**

-## Exercise 8: Improving generation

-How might you improve on the sentence generator to give the generated sentences more coherence?
+> * How might you improve on the sentence generator to give the generated sentences more coherence?

-Don't implement anything: just discuss (briefly).

-> **Submit your discussion**